The Legal and Financial Risks of Poor Contract Management

 - Bart Mooney, Director of Global Legal Operations, Contracts Management and Innovation at Ingram Micro

 In addition to compliance concerns, a company may have decided to update its contract templates for business reasons.
 By using an older template, an employee could be excluding the company’s new preferred contract language.

 Breaching a Contract

 While contracts receive plenty of attention during negotiations, monitoring a contract after it has been signed can sometimes prove difficult.
-In fact, in the survey commissioned by ContractWorks, 72% of respondents said their team does not focus enough on managing post-signature contract obligations.
+In fact, in the survey commissioned by ContractWorks contract management, 72% of respondents said their team does not focus enough on managing post-signature contract obligations.

 “Accidental or intentional breaches are all treated the same.
 So, if you just forgot about something, yeah, you could find yourself in court."

 - Sterling Miller, CEO of Hilgers Graben and former General Counsel of Marketo, Sabre, and Travelocity

 It’s crucial to know exactly who has access to a contract, particularly if it contains sensitive information, like trade secrets.
 Allowing widespread internal access to your contracts makes it more likely that sensitive information could leak from them, potentially hurting your company’s reputation or bottom line.

 Maintaining tight control over who can access employee documents, such as employment agreements or stock option grants, is also important.
 If an employee’s confidential information is exposed, staff morale or trust in the organization could be impacted.